ktvGIT/LAdmin/README.md

 # LAdmin
-The program accounting various incidents and events
+The program ccounts various incidents and events